autergame/BinReader-Rust/README.md

 # BinReader-Rust
-League Of Legends Bin Reader And Writter In Rust
+League Of Legends Bin Reader And Writter Using Rust

 ### Hashes at:
 * https://github.com/CommunityDragon/CDTB/tree/master/cdragontoolbox